pwmt/pwmt.github.io/content/projects/zathura/download.md

 ## Changelog
 Here you can view the changes between the different versions:

+### 0.1.1 (2012/03/09)
+* Macro to register plugins
+* Fix issues with the display of the current page number
+* Ability to scroll to the full left or full right border
+* Reimplement the render thread with GThreadPool
+* Use the correct color to highlight results
+* Support to use both database backends
+* Additional notifications on errors
+* Option to hide hidden directories
+* Do not overwrite existing files with :write
+* Fix flicker in text selection
+* Resolved several memory leaks
+* Updated Makefile

 ### 0.1.0 (2012/02/21)
 * Complete rewrite of zathura